Zoning: Single-use zoning

-However, these planned or ideal cities were static designs embodied in a single masterplan.
-What was lacking was a regulatory mechanism to allow the city to develop over time, setting guidelines to developers and private citizens over what could be built where.
-This came in 1916, when New York City enacted the first city-wide zoning ordinance.

-The application of single-use zoning has led to the distinctive form of many cities in the United States, Canada, Australia and New Zealand, in which a very dense urban core, often containing skyscrapers, is surrounded by low density residential suburbs, characterised by large gardens and leafy streets.
-Some metropolitan areas such as Minneapolis–St Paul, the San Francisco Bay Area, and Sydney have several such cores.
+The application of single-use zoning has led to the distinctive form of many cities in the United States, Canada, Australia, and New Zealand, in which a very dense urban core, often containing skyscrapers, is surrounded by low density residential suburbs, characterised by large gardens and leafy streets.
+Some metropolitan areas such as Minneapolis–Saint Paul and Sydney have several such cores.

 Mixed-use zoning

+Mixed-use zoning combines residential, commercial, office, and public uses into a single space.
+Mixed-use zoning can be vertical, within a single building, or horizontal, involving multiple buildings.